aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XLSB in C++ Applications" h2="Convert XPS to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting XPS to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>Why to Convert XPS to XLSB?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but it is not as widely used.
+XLSB (Excel Binary File Format) is a binary file format used by Microsoft Excel to store its documents.
+It is a more efficient format than XLSX, as it is much smaller in size and can be opened faster.
+Therefore, it is often preferred over XLSX for large spreadsheets.
+Converting XPS to XLSB can help to reduce the size of the document and make it easier to open and work with.

+<h2>How Aspose.Total helps for XPS to XLSB Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert XPS to XLSB in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Total for C++.
+The first step in the conversion process is to export XPS to XLSX using Aspose.PDF for C++.
+This library provides a set of APIs that can be used to read and write XPS documents.
+After that, Aspose.Cells for C++ can be used to convert XLSX to XLSB.
+This library provides a set of APIs that can be used to manipulate spreadsheets and convert them to different formats.
+With Aspose.Total for C++, the entire process of converting XPS to XLSB can be completed in just two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}